MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

     - The second completion measurement is stored in the **Visited Completion Step** column and defines whether a completion step was visited during the guide session.
 If the guide has multiple completion steps, this will be a **Yes** value if any one of the completion steps was visited during the session.

 - **Analyze session and step times to optimize process.** By analyzing operating times across all guide sessions and steps, you can identify processes that are taking more than a given target time or have high time variability or outliers that may indicate areas for process improvement.
+The [Guides Analytics Power BI templates](analytics-guide.md) can help you get started with these analyses.

 The Guide Session Step Visit table includes a **Step Duration Seconds** column that provides the time in seconds that an operator spent on a particular step visit in a session.
 If an operator visited a step multiple times, perhaps by navigating backward and forward in the guide, each visit would result in a separate row in this table.

     > [!TIP]
     > When the HoloLens app is suspended manually or due to inactivity, the current step visit is ended and a new step visit is created once the app resumes.
 This means that app suspension time is not included in the values of the **Step Duration Seconds** column.
 These step visit durations for a session are summed together and recorded in the Guide Session table’s **Active Session Duration Seconds** column.
 As a result, the **Active Session Duration Seconds** values do not include any app suspension time and offer a higher quality measurement of operation time than the simple difference between session start and end time stamps.